zarkobabic/CPU-realization-project/README.md

 R - bits denoting the base / index register index used.
 In the case of base index addressing with bit shift IR16 indicates which base-index pair the register is used (BR0 and XR0 or BR1 and XR1).
-P - bits that represent scroll with character.
+P - bits that represent signed offset.

 <h3>PSW registry format:</h3>